Frequently Asked Questions

 A: Living in the residence halls is one of the best ways to get involved at Bay State College and to meet new people.
 The staff encourages an open-door policy among residents, where people keep their doors open and venture from room to room getting to know each other.
 People are friendly and eager to make new friends.
 Residents are often found taking advantage of the common space in the residence halls to watch a movie, play cards, or share a late-night pizza.
 The residence halls are also beneficial for those students whose primary focus is academics.
 There are quiet hours in place each night to ensure that the halls are conducive to studying (or sleeping for those who have early classes).

 Q: Is there a place where I can cook my own food on campus?

-A: Each building has a community microwave located in the social lounge available for students to use 24 hours a day.
+A: A community microwave located in the hallway available for students to use 24 hours a day.
 Unfortunately, individual microwaves are not allowed in the student rooms.
 This includes the microfridge combo that is sold at some stores.